w3c/wot-cg/Tutorials/whatiswot/Project_Details/video_workflow.md

    3. Time synchronization happens manually.
 This can involve tweaks to the animation.
    4. Background music is added
 4. The video is shared via a link to enable easy review without requiring to upload the video for each change requested.
-4. The video is uploaded to GitHub and a final review happens
+5. The video is uploaded to GitHub with the following content:
+  1. Video file
+  2. VTT subtitle file
+  3. Video description
+  4. License Code for Background Music
+  5. Thumbnail
+7. Final review happens
-5. A batch of videos is uploaded to YouTube
+8. A batch of videos is uploaded to YouTube